-- 7. Threatening or intimidating any person for any purpose including obtaining money or anything of value from the person. - 8.
+- 4. Causing or attempting to cause damage to school property, stealing or attempting to steal school property. - 5.
+Causing or attempting to cause damage to private property, stealing or attempting to steal private property. - 6.
+Intentionally causing or attempting to cause physical injury or intentionally behaving in such a way as could reasonably cause physical injury to any person.
+Self-defense or reasonable action undertaken on the reasonable belief that it was necessary to protect some other person does not, however, constitute a violation of this provision. - 7.
+Threatening or intimidating any person for any purpose including obtaining money or anything of value from the person. - 8.
 Threatening (whether specific or general in nature) damage or injury to persons or property regardless of whether there is a present ability to commit the act. - 9.
-Failing to report the actions or plans of another person to a teacher or administrator where those actions or plans, if carried out, could result in harm to another person or persons or damage property when the student has information about such actions or plans. - Possessing, handling, or transmitting a knife or any object that can reasonably be considered a weapon, or is represented to be a weapon.
-Possessing, using, transmitting, or being affected by any controlled substance, prescription drug, narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, intoxicant or depressant of any kind, or any paraphernalia used in connection with the listed substances.
-Also prohibited is the consumption of any of the stated substances immediately before attending school or a school function or event. - a.
+Failing to report the actions or plans of another person to a teacher or administrator where those actions or plans, if carried out, could result in harm to another person or persons or damage property when the student has information about such actions or plans. - 10.
+Possessing, handling, or transmitting a knife or any object that can reasonably be considered a weapon, or is represented to be a weapon.
+11. Possessing, using, transmitting, or being affected by any controlled substance, prescription drug, narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, intoxicant or depressant of any kind, or any paraphernalia used in connection with the listed substances.
+Also prohibited is the consumption of any of the stated substances immediately before attending school or a school function or event.

+a.
 Exception to Rule 11: a student with a chronic disease or medical condition may possess and self-administer prescribed medication for the disease or condition if the student's parent has filed a written authorization with the building principal.
 The written authorization must be filed annually.
-The written authorization must be done by a physician and must include the following information: - 1.
-That the student has an acute or chronic disease or medical condition for which the physician had prescribed medication. - 2.
+The written authorization must be done by a physician and must include the following information:

+- 1. That the student has an acute or chronic disease or medical condition for which the physician had prescribed medication. - 2.
 The nature of the disease or medical condition requires emergency administration of the prescribed medication. - 3.
 The student has been instructed in how to self-administer the prescribed medication. - 4.
 If the student is authorized to possess and self-administer the prescribed medication. - 12.
 Possessing, using, or transmitting any substance which is represented to be or looks like a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind. - 13.
-Possessing, using, transmitting, or being affected by caffeine-based substances other than beverages, substances containing phenylpropanolamine (PPA), stimulants of any kind, or any similar over-the-counter products. - 14.
-Possessing, using, distributing, purchasing, or selling tobacco products of any kind or in any form, including rolling papers and e-cigarettes. - 15.
-Offering to sell or agreeing to purchase a controlled substance or alcoholic beverages. - 16.
-Failing to comply with directions of teachers or other school personnel during any period of time when the student is properly under their supervision, where the failure constitutes an interference with school purposes or an education function.
+Possessing, using, transmitting, or being affected by caffeine-based substances other than beverages, substances containing phenylpropanolamine (PPA), stimulants of any kind, or any similar overthe-counter products.